abhijeetdhakane/abhijeetdhakane.github.io/bio.md

 permalink: bio/
 ---

-I am a Senior AI/ML Manager at Apple Knowledge Platform where I work on Natural Language Processing and Machine Learning.
-Prior to this I was a Senior Staff Applied Scientist and Engineering Manager at IBM Watson where I designed and developed algorithms for IBM's conversational AI product - Watson Assistant.
-I got my Masters degree at the Language Technologies Institute at Carnegie Mellon University in 2014.
+I am a PhD student in Data Science and Engineering at Bredesen Center for Interdisciplanary Research jointly hosted at University of Tennessee Knoxville and Oak Ridge National Laboratory.
+I specialize in interdisciplinary research that merges theoretical condensed matter physics (computational physics) with machine learning and artificial intelligence.
+My primary focus is on the development and atomistic-level understanding of novel ferroelectric materials particularly perovskites, and wurtzites, which are critical for memory, energy storage, and neuromorphic computing applications.
+Prior to this I was intern at Nano Theory Institute at CNMS-ORNL.
+I got my Masters degree in Mechanical Engineering at the University of Texas at Arlignton.